+(717) 477-1483

+webspace.ship.edu/business/

+Certificate of Advanced Studies in Business

+The Certificate of Advanced Studies in Business allows professionals from various backgrounds to learn how management principles can be applied in any business or organization.
+Professionals will select four courses from five offerings that teach the essentials of business management and cover such topics as financial and operations management, employee and customer relations, external economic environment, and strategic direction and leadership.

+These courses will also meet the needs of professionals who wish to earn an MBA but lack the necessary course pre-requisites.

-The M.B.A. program at Shippensburg University is designed to meet the needs of working professionals.
-The program can be completed on a part-time basis in two years, taking two courses a semester on one night a week, and two courses in the summer.
-Video conferencing technology provides students with the opportunity to attend class at either Shippensburg University or the Dixon University Center in Harrisburg.
-Two-thirds of each course is taught in an electronic classroom and delivered via video conferencing technology, through Shippensburg University to the Dixon University Center in Harrisburg; thus providing students the opportunity to interact with the professor and other students face-toface from multiple sites.
-Employers desiring to have their electronic conference room added as a video conferencing site for the Shippensburg M.B.A. should contact the M.B.A.
-Director.
-Students spend two-thirds of their time in the electronic classroom and one-third on webbased activities, providing students with flexibility and convenience in completing their coursework.
-Each class meeting is videotaped, so that when students cannot attend class due to work requirements, they may view the missed classes on-line via video streaming.
+The 16-credit program is designed to meet the needs of working professionals and can be completed in one year, taking one course, one night a week.
+Video-conferencing technology provides students with the opportunity to attend class at either Shippensburg University or Dixon University Center in Harrisburg.
+One-half of each course is taught in an electronic classroom and broadcast to the remote site via video-conferencing technology, thus providing students the opportunity to interact with the professor and other students face-to-face from multiple sites.
+Students spend one-half of their class time in the electronic classroom and one-half on web-based activities, providing students with flexibility and convenience in completing coursework.
+Each class meeting is videotaped, so that when students cannot attend class due to work requirements, they may view the missed class online via video-streaming.

+Each course is: